achievements-app/achievements-app/README.md

 ## Features

-✅ &nbsp;Fetches and stores user progress from PSN, Xbox, and RetroAchievements.
+✅ &nbsp;Track and store user progress across many platforms (PSN, Xbox, RetroAchievements).
-✅ &nbsp;Users can have an unlimited number of gaming accounts that are tracked.
+✅ &nbsp;Users can have an unlimited number of tracked accounts.
-✅ &nbsp;It's fast, with very low bandwidth requirements and a minimal memory footprint.
+✅ &nbsp;Efficient and very low resource usage.
-✅ &nbsp;Auto-retries in the event of any error while fetching data.
+✅ &nbsp;Error handling and important event detection.
-✅ &nbsp;Detect when important events happen.
-Feed events to a Discord bot if you like.
+✅ &nbsp;Option to feed events to an outside source like a Discord bot.

 ## Get Started